Do You Know What Stops Sales Managers from Coaching?

 Too Few Sales Managers Are Effective Coaches

-But what we have observed is that too few sales managers implement sales coaching in a way that makes sense…that truly contributes to profitable revenue growth and satisfied customers.
+We know from sales leadership simulation assessment data that too few sales managers implement sales coaching in a way that makes sense — that truly contributes to profitable revenue growth and satisfied customers.
 Why?
-Because too many sales managers avoid coaching…even those who have received so-called sales coaching training.
+Because too many sales managers avoid coaching — even those who have received so-called sales coaching training.

 What Stops Sales Managers from Coaching?